jake-w-liu/DifferentiableMoM.jl/docs/src/methods/01-gmres-and-nf-preconditioning.md

 The sweet spot is typically $d_{\mathrm{cut}} \approx 1\lambda$, where the preconditioner captures the dominant local interactions while remaining genuinely sparse.
 The `solve_scattering` high-level API defaults to `nf_cutoff_lambda=1.0`.

-### 3.5 Why Iteration Counts Are $N$-Independent
+### 3.5 Why Iteration Growth Is Often Weak

-The key property of the near-field preconditioner is that GMRES iteration counts remain **bounded independently of $N$** when the cutoff is held fixed in wavelengths.
-The physical reason is clear:
+In tested regimes, near-field preconditioning substantially reduces GMRES iterations and often yields only weak growth with $N$ when the cutoff is held fixed in wavelengths.
+The physical reason is:

 1. The preconditioner $\mathbf{M} = \mathbf{Z}_{\mathrm{nf}}$ captures all interactions within $d_{\mathrm{cut}}$.
 2. The residual matrix $\mathbf{M}^{-1}\mathbf{Z} - \mathbf{I}$ has entries that are only nonzero for basis-function pairs separated by more than $d_{\mathrm{cut}}$.
 3. These far-field entries are small (order $1/(kd_{\mathrm{cut}})$ relative to the diagonal), so the eigenvalues of $\mathbf{M}^{-1}\mathbf{Z}$ cluster tightly around 1.
-4. As $N$ increases (finer mesh, same geometry), the number of local neighbors within $d_{\mathrm{cut}}$ stays constant, and the far-field interaction strengths do not change.
-The eigenvalue distribution---and hence the iteration count---remains the same.
+4. As $N$ increases (finer mesh, same geometry), the number of local neighbors within $d_{\mathrm{cut}}$ stays nearly constant, while long-range interactions remain weaker after preconditioning.

-This is the hallmark of a **physics-based preconditioner**: it exploits the spatial structure of the underlying PDE to achieve mesh-independent convergence.
+This is the hallmark of a **physics-based preconditioner**: it exploits spatial structure to mitigate iteration growth.

 ### 3.6 Spatial Hashing for Efficient Neighbor Search